soen/Conjunction/docs/advanced/CreatingCustomProviders.md

   public class DatabaseSearchQueryValueProvider : SearchQueryValueProviderBase {
-    private readonly CustomDatabaseRepository _customDatabaseRepository;
+    // NOTE: The custom database repository would be some custom logic implemented in your solution private readonly ICustomDatabaseRepository _customDatabaseRepository;

-    public DatabaseSearchQueryValueProvider(CustomDatabaseRepository customDatabaseRepository)
+    public DatabaseSearchQueryValueProvider(ICustomDatabaseRepository customDatabaseRepository)
     {
       _customDatabaseRepository = customDatabaseRepository;
     }

-    // Note: When implementing the SearchQueryValueProviderBase class, we'll need to implement this method
-    // that is responsible for extracting the value required by a given dynamic value providing parameter protected override string GetDefaultValueOrDynamicValueProvidedByParameter<T>(SearchQueryRule<T> searchQueryRule)
+    // NOTE: We'll need to implement this method responsible for extracting the value required by a given dynamic value providing parameter protected override string GetDefaultValueOrDynamicValueProvidedByParameter<T>(SearchQueryRule<T> searchQueryRule)
       where T : IndexableEntity, new()
     {